Is Your Medicare Cost Plan Ending?

 To meet competition requirements, Medicare Cost Plan contracts were not renewed in areas with more than one Medicare Advantage plan available.

 What are the options for employer- or union-sponsored Cost Plans?

 If you purchased your Cost Plan from your workplace or union, your plan may simply change to a similar Medicare Advantage plan.
 Also, you can disenroll from your Cost Plan at any time to return to Original Medicare.

-However, you can only switch your Medicare Part D Prescription Drug coverage during the annual enrollment period.
+However, you can only switch your Medicare Part D Prescription Drug coverage during the Annual Enrollment Period (AEP).

 Are insurance companies offering alternatives to Medicare Cost Plans?